 Though Cambodia and Thailand are both relatively safe places to travel, petty theft can be a problem in both countries.
 Bag snatchers on motorbikes run rampant through both Bangkok and Phnom Penh.
 Always be aware of your surroundings and don’t leave valuables dangling enticingly off your shoulder.

 In Thailand, credit card and passport theft can also be a problem, so keep an eye on your important ID at all times.

 Plus, some of the biggest scams in both countries are perpetrated on men who get involved in the local sex industry.
-If you want to avoid major trauma (and want to be a half-way decent human being) avoid the sex industry in both countries.
+If you want to avoid major trauma (and want to be a half-way decent human being) avoid the sex tourism in both Thailand and Cambodia.